my222au/Assigment3/README.md

 # Assigment3
-This repo is for the coruse 2dv606 Assigment 3
+This repo is for the course 2dv606 Assigment 3